reiryuki/Moto-Waves-V2-XT2125-Maxx-Audio-Magisk-Module/README.md

 - Magisk installed

 ## Installation Guide
-- Install the module via Magisk Manager only
+- Install the module via Magisk app or recovery
 - Install Audio Modification Library at Magisk download if using audio mods other than this
 - Reboot